 - The Sweden-America Foundation has from the start enjoyed a close relationship with the American-Scandinavian Foundation (ASF).
 The foundations’ cooperation through the years has enabled many Swedes to acquire valuable experience as trainees at American companies and organizations.
-The Sweden-America Foundation also nominates about 10 candidates for ASF fellowships every year.

 - Thanks to Scandinavia, Inc. (TTS) was founded in 1963 by Victor Borge and Richard Netter in gratitude toward the Scandinavian countries for rescuing Jews during World War II.
 The Danish-born entertainer Victor Borge, who fled to Sweden to escape the Nazis, was the TTS honorary chairman until his passing in 2001.
 The Sweden-America Foundation annually nominates 2-3 candidates for TTS fellowships.